skip to content

 The public can search an online register to ensure that a builder has a current licence.
 The register may be accessed online through the Consumer and Business Services Public Register.

 Domestic building work has a broad definition, including construction or renovation of, and repairs to, a house.
 It also includes certain types of work prescribed by regulation, such as the installation of, or repairs or improvements to, a swimming pool or insulation, paving and fencing.
-From 10 November 2025, domestic building work with a value of less than $20,000 is defined as minor domestic building work and is not subject to the same level as regulation as contracts with a value of $20,000 or more.
+From 10 November 2025, domestic building work with a value of less than $20,000 is defined as minor domestic building work and is not subject to the same level of regulation as contracts with a value of $20,000 or more.

-Licensing of Builders : Last Revised: Tue Nov 11th 2025
+Licensing of Builders : Last Revised: Thu Mar 12th 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.